-- where the homestay provider has failed to observe any of the terms of this Agreement: - where, in the opinion of the School, the student or homestay provider are seriously incompatible, and an immediate change is in the student's best interests.
-34 Problems or changes The Accommodation Officer is available during office hours to discuss any problems you may have with your student.
-Under no circumstances should a student be evicted without the prior authority of the School.
-You should also notify the School beforehand if there is to be any change in the accommodation as booked, e.g. if you are planning to ask student to change rooms, or start sharing with another student.
-Please remember that sleeping arrangements should be appropriate to the number of people staying in the house.
-For example, it is not appropriate for hosts or their quests to be sleeping in living rooms while hosting students.
-35 Income tax Please note that you are responsible for any dealings with HM Revenue and Customs regarding your disclosure of income from homestay for tax purposes.
-You can get advice about this from your local HMRC office if you need to.
-You should, of course, be aware that the School is obliged to provide details of such payments to HMRC in the event of being asked for information.
-36 Students who are under 18 years of age Due to recent changes in the law, students who are under 18 years of age are now classed as 'minors'.
-This means that all hosts, and other members of their household who are over 18, accommodating students under 18 are required to fill out a declaration form, which will be provided by St Giles, stating that they and any other responsible adults in the home are not unfit to be in contact with such students, and that they give their consent to St Giles to carry out a DBS (Disclosure and Barring Service - Criminal Record) check.
-Students under 18 need to return home to their homestay accommodation earlier than adult students.
+Please note that you are responsible for any dealings with tax authorities such as HM Revenue and Customs, the IRS or the Canada Revenue Agency regarding your disclosure of income from homestay for tax purposes.
+You can get advice about this from your local tax agency office if you need to.
+You should, of course, be aware that the School is obliged to provide details of such payments to tax agencies in the event of being asked for information.

+37 Students who are under 18 years of age (or 19 in Canada)

+Students under the above ages are now classed as 'minors'.
+This means that all hosts, and other members of their household who are over that age, accommodating students within this age group are required to fill out a declaration form, which will be provided by St Giles, stating that they and any other responsible adults in the home are not unfit to be in contact with such students, and that they give their consent to St Giles to carry out UK DBS and / or criminal records and background checks in North America.
+Students of this age need to return home to their homestay accommodation earlier than adult students.
 St Giles have set standard curfew times of 11pm Sunday to Thursday and midnight Friday and Saturday.
 A Parental Travel Consent Form and Parental Permissions and Medical Consent Form are sent to the parents of the students, which are completed and returned to us.
 A copy is then sent to the host if the parents specify an earlier curfew time.
 Hosts must comply with these rules, and must inform the school if a pattern forms of a student arriving home late.
-Students under 18 must also receive written consent from their parents if they want to travel somewhere that involves an overnight stay.
-Please read the 'St Giles Brighton Child Safeguarding Policy' which offers more information and guidance on this subject.
-37 English UK Code of Conduct As members of English UK (formerly ARELS), we are required to ensure that all homestay providers abide by the following code of conduct.
-It should be understood that by signing your Homestay application form, you have agreed to observe the requirements of this Code as well as the other provisions of this Hospitality Agreement.
+These students must also receive written consent from their parents if they want to travel somewhere that involves an overnight stay.
+Please read our Safeguarding policies on our website, which offer more information and guidance on this subject.

+38 English UK Code of Conduct

+All our UK centres are members of English UK (the association of accredited English Language schools in the UK) and as a consequence, these schools are required to ensure that all homestay providers in the UK abide by the following Code of Conduct.
+It should be understood that by signing this agreement, all UK homestay hosts must agree to observe all the requirements of the English UK code, as well as all other provisions of this homestay agreement.
+The English UK Code includes the following undertakings by homestay hosts: